Online Learning Tech Help

 Go to Options > Settings

 Select the browsing data you want to delete (cookies, history, cached images and files) and tap Clear Browsing Data

 Get a Google account

-Having a Google account and a gmail login is recommended but not required to participate in hangouts.
-If you have a gmail account, please send me your gmail address to replace the one I currently use to send access link.
+A Google account and a gmail login is recommended but not required to participate in hangouts.
+If you have a gmail account, please send us your gmail address to replace the one we currently use to send access links.

-Keep in mind that what we are doing is cutting edge technology involving a whole range of systems from local internet providers to Google's servers.
-Local ISPs can have updates and problems for example when updating or even raining really hard.
+Keep in mind that what we are doing is cutting edge technology involving a range of systems from local internet providers to Google's servers.
+Local internet providers can have problems during updates or even when it’s raining or snowing really hard.
 Problems just happen sometimes.